 Article II.
 Sections 2.5 and 2.6 of the Purchase Agreement shall be amended by deleting the language stated therein in its entirety and replacing it with the following:

 Buyer’s Minimum Volume Obligation.
 Subject to ARTICLE XIII – FORCE MAJEURE, if on any Gas Day Buyer fails to take 100% of the Minimum Daily Volume, then such occurrence shall constitute a “Buyer’s Deficiency” and the “Buyer’s Deficiency Quantity” shall be the numerical difference between the Minimum Daily Volume and the quantity of gas taken by the Buyer for such Gas Day.
 In the event of a Buyer’s Deficiency, Buyer shall pay Seller an amount equal to the product of Buyer’s Deficiency Quantity multiplied by the “Seller’s Replacement Price Differential” (herein defined).
-For purposes of this Section 2.5, the “Seller’s Replacement Price Differential” shall be the positive difference, if any, obtained by subtracting the lesser of (a) the price obtained by Seller in an incremental, arms-length sale(s) to a third party of a quantity equal to Buyer’s Deficiency Quantity for such Gas Day, less incremental transportation charges, if any, assessed against Seller by Seller’s Transporter, or (b) the Spot Price for the Gas Day in which Buyer’s Deficiency occurred, from the price of gas hereunder as set forth in Exhibit A to the July 1, 2000 Amendment to the Purchase Agreement.
+For purposes of this Section 2.5, the “Seller’s Replacement Price Differential” shall be the positive difference, if any, obtained by subtracting the lesser of (a) the price obtained by Seller in an incremental, arms-length sale(s) to a third party of a quantity equal to Buyer’s Deficiency Quantity for such Gas Day, less incremental transportation charges, if any, assessed against Seller by Seller’s Transporter, and including any other transportation charges due to geographic location differences in the sale(s) location of the Buyer’s Deficiency Quantity, or (b) the Spot Price for the Gas Day in which Buyer’s Deficiency occurred, from the price of gas hereunder as set forth in Exhibit A to the July 1, 2000 Amendment to the Purchase Agreement.
 For the purpose of this Section 2.5, the “Spot Price” shall be the “Daily Midpoint” price set forth in Gas Daily (Pasha Publications, Inc.), or successor publication, in the column “Daily Price Survey” under the listing applicable to Colorado Interstate Gas Pipeline (North System) for the relevant Gas Day.
 If there is no single “Daily Midpoint” price published for that particular Gas Day, but there is published a “Common” range of prices under the above column and listing, then the Spot Price shall be the average of such “Common” high and low prices.
 Such amounts shall be paid by Buyer to Seller within thirty (30) days of Buyer’s receipt of Seller’s invoice therefor.